vuejs/eslint-plugin-vue/README.md

   - CLI targets only `.js` files by default.
 You have to specify additional extensions by `--ext` option or glob patterns.
 E.g. `eslint "src/**/*.{js,vue}"` or `eslint src --ext .vue`.
 If you use `@vue/cli-plugin-eslint` and the `vue-cli-service lint` command - you don't have to worry about it.
   - VSCode targets only JavaScript or HTML files by default.
 You have to add `"vue"` to the `"eslint.validate"` array in vscode settings. e.g. `"eslint.validate": [ "javascript", "javascriptreact", "vue" ]`
   - If you use `Vetur` plugin in VSCode - set `"vetur.validation.template": false` to avoid default Vetur template validation.
 Check out [vetur documentation](https://github.com/vuejs/vetur/blob/master/docs/linting-error.md) for more info.
+  - For Atom editor, you need to go into Settings -> Packages -> linter-eslint, under the option “List of scopes to run eslint on”, add `text.html.vue`.

 ## :anchor: Semantic Versioning Policy